alisonkestrel22/iNat-Together-2026-events/README.md

 Some projects require observations across several places (e.g. a citywide bioblitz spanning multiple parks, or a project with sub-projects like Goshen250's East/West split).
 These store an array of points (`locs: [[lat,lng], [lat,lng], ...]`), and a visitor matches if they're within range of the **closest** one.

 ### Country-scale events
-A few projects (currently: Egypt, Russia, Chile) use an entire country as their location requirement.
-A single bounding-box center point badly under-serves these — a country's geometric center often falls somewhere almost nobody lives (empty desert, deep ocean, Siberia), so a normal radius search could miss nearly everyone actually searching from within the country.
+A few projects use an entire country as their location requirement.
+A single bounding-box center point badly under-serves these — a country's geometric center often falls somewhere almost nobody lives, so a normal radius search could miss nearly everyone actually searching from within the country.
 These events instead carry a `bboxes` field and match by **bounding-box containment**: if the visitor's location falls anywhere inside the country, it's a match regardless of the radius slider, and the result shows "Open to the whole country" instead of a distance.
 (Russia's bounding box also crosses the antimeridian — 180°/-180° longitude — which the containment check handles as a special case.)

 If another country-wide project gets approved, give it the same treatment: check the resolved place's `place_type` (12 = country in iNaturalist's system) and bbox size, add a `bboxes` array, and it'll be picked up by the existing `matchEvent()` logic automatically.

 ### Irregular/concave place shapes
 Some places aren't country-sized, but their *shape* still breaks simple centroid math — a thin coastline strip, a river corridor, anything that curves back on itself.
 For these, neither the bounding-box midpoint nor the true polygon-area centroid necessarily falls inside the actual shape (a known issue with concave/crescent-like geometry).
-One instance was found and fixed by hand: **Monterey Peninsula Intertidal Bioblitz**, whose place is a shoreline strip — its stored point was manually corrected to the closest real point *on* the shoreline instead of a centroid that landed outside it.

 This isn't checked proactively for every project (verifying real polygon shape requires a heavier per-project API call, and isn't worth the cost across 250+ events by default).
-Per Alison, the standing approach is: fix these as they're spotted or reported, using the same "closest point on the actual shape" method, rather than auditing everything up front.
+The standing approach is: fix these as they're spotted or reported, using the same "closest point on the actual shape" method, rather than auditing everything up front.

 ## Known imprecision (flagged, not fixed)